MustardOS/internal/init/MUOS/retroarch/overlays/mugwomp93/gba/Perfect GBA README (Updated 2025-04-04).txt

    Video Shaders ON

 I haven't found a "best" solution.
-Sharp-bilinear and sharp-shimmerless (which you can download from here: https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader; just add the extracted folder to /mmc/MUOS/retroarch/shaders) are probably the clearest, but they over-emphasize blacks (i.e., black outlines appear thicker than in raw, integer-scaled screens).
-Pixellate seems to perform best in this sense, but it appears slightly less focused.
+Sharp-bilinear and sharp-shimmerless are probably the clearest, but they over-emphasize blacks (i.e., black outlines appear thicker than in raw, integer-scaled screens).
+Pixellate and pixel_aa seems to perform better in this sense, but they appear slightly less focused.

+Note that sharp-shimmerless is on by default for muOS 2502.0 Pixie and is less resource intensive than pixellate or pixel_aa, so you don't need to adjust the shaders unless you're unhappy with how the image looks.

-   Shader #0: interpolation > shaders > sharpen-bilinear.glsl or pixellate.glsl (with default filter and scale)
+   Shader #0: interpolation > shaders > sharp-bilinear.glsl OR pixellate.glsl

+   OR

+   Shader #0: pixel-art-scaling > shaders > pixel_aa.glsl

+   OR

+   Shader #0: shimmerless > shaders > sharp-shimmerless.glsl

+For all of the above shaders:

+   Filter: Linear

+   Scale: Default

    Apply Changes

    Save Preset > Save Content Directory Preset